0xcert/techpaper/src/paper.md

 # 1. Introduction

-0xcert is an open source, a permission-less protocol for certified non-fungible tokens on the blockchain.
+0xcert is an open-source permissionless protocol for non-fungible tokens on the blockchain.
 These tokens are stored in cryptographic wallets and are owned by users.
-In addition to various common functions for transferring and managing standard non-fungible tokens, the 0xcert protocol provides an additional layer of conventions for creating certified non-fungible tokens from unique assets.
+In addition to various common functions for transferring and managing standard non-fungible tokens, the 0xcert protocol provides an additional layer of conventions for creating non-fungible tokens from unique assets.
 These tokens are called Xcerts and are created through a custom minting process.

 Xcerts represent standard non-fungible tokens, which also hold an imprint of an asset.
-With 0xcert protocol, we can further validate a proof of existence, authenticity, and ownership of these assets without third-party involvement.
+With 0xcert protocol, we can further validate proof of existence, authenticity, and ownership of these assets without third-party involvement.

 The first implementation of the 0xcert protocol is focusing on the Ethereum blockchain.
-The 0xcert protocol tries to be blockchain agnostic, thus we would like to support other blockchains as well.
+The 0xcert protocol is designed to be blockchain agnostic, and supports building on other blockchains as well.

 ## 1.1.
 Overview

-The blockchain is an amazing technology however, it is complex in its nature.
-Writing smart contracts is difficult and could be a very perilous task.
-This fact prevents many people from adopting the blockchain technology and building their decentralized applications on top of it.
+The advent of blockchain has redefined technology and set the course for the future of everything.
+But despite being an amazing technology it is very complex in its nature.
+Writing and deploying smart contracts is difficult and can be a very perilous task.
+This fact prevents many people from adopting blockchain technology and building their decentralized applications on top of it.

 Our mission is to equip application developers with a secure blockchain settlement, powerful tools and community embraced conventions for managing non-fungible tokens.
-0xcert protocol extends the non-fungible paradigm with an opinionated certification layer for unique assets which is based on the 0xcert conventions.
+0xcert protocol extends the non-fungible paradigm with an opinionated certification and standardization layer for unique assets which is based on the 0xcert conventions.
 This allows for creating certified non-fungible tokens on the blockchain, which also carry an imprint of a unique real-world asset.

 The protocol supports a wide range of use cases, where non-fungible assets and ownership play a role.
-Because the data are stored in decentralized blocks, the information can fully be trusted and verified by anyone and anywhere.
+Because the data are stored in decentralized blocks, the information can be fully trusted and verified by anyone and anywhere.

-It provides a unified blockchain based certification layer for unique assets on the blockchain, which eliminates the need for a middleman between parties involved in the process.

 The 0xcert protocol is an open-source project so anyone can use the fully functional 0xcert protocol with no limitations.
 Developers have the ability to manually mint, burn, verify and transfer Xcerts.
 The protocol uses a publicly accessible network of digital wallets and smart contracts on the blockchain, making it extensible through third-party modules and a variety of dapps.